samontenegro/STM-Manual-Translation/stm-manual-translation.md

 ##### Bloque 40

-> After clicking on the icon ‘Update* User Rights’ ([ícono de llave]), the administrator arrives at an overview screen in which he or she can select / deselect items as appropriate to select those rights a user is going to receive.
+> After clicking on the icon ‘Update* User Rights’ ([key icon]), the administrator arrives at an overview screen in which he or she can select / deselect items as appropriate to select those rights a user is going to receive.
 By default, a new user has no assigned rights.
 The rights apply at the level of each location and each functionality.
 The administrator can give rights to read, edit and delete.
 Some rights, such as rights to read, edit or delete a component, are not location-specific.
 This means that the rights cannot be instituted for each location but apply to the entire company.
 Clicking on the black arrow that appears at the top right-hand corner of the table takes the administrator to the next columns of functionalities located to the right.
 Click the ‘save’ button at the foot of the page to finish allocating rights and roles.

 *Interpretado como "Edit", según especifica el parágrafo anterior.

-> Luego de hacer clic en el ícono "Editar permisos de usuario", el administrador es llevado a una vista donde él o ella puede seleccionar/deseleccionar ítems para establecer los permisos que dicho usuario recibirá.
+> Luego de hacer clic en el ícono "Editar permisos de usuario" ([ícono de llave]), el administrador es llevado a una vista donde él o ella puede seleccionar/deseleccionar ítems para establecer los permisos que dicho usuario recibirá.
 Por defecto, un usuario nuevo no posee permisos asignados.
 Los permisos se aplican por niveles para cada ubicación y cada función.
 El administrador puede asignar permisos para leer, editar y eliminar.
 Algunos permisos, como el de leer, editar y eliminar un componente, pueden ser globales†.
 Esto significa que los permisos no podrán ser aplicados para una ubicación en específico sino que aplicarán para toda la compañía.
 Al hacer clic en la flecha negra, se mostrarán las columnas para el resto de las funcionalidades.
 Haca clic en el botón de "guardar" al pie de la página para terminar de asignar permisos y roles.

 †Interpretado de "not location-specific".